How I built my dividend portfolio

 Our investing plan is rather simple:

-- I own a few companies from Canada and the U.S., companies that reward investors through consistent dividend payments every month and quarter, most of them increase their dividends every year, and
+- I own some dividend paying companies from Canada and the U.S., companies that reward investors through consistent dividend payments every month and quarter, most of them increase their dividends every year, and

 - I own a few low-cost Exchange Traded Funds (ETFs); these funds provide diversification and near-market returns.